Next to You (Chris Brown song): Composition

 "Next to You" is a pop and R&B song.
-The song has lyrics about profound love involvement in a relationship helping to overcome difficulties.
+The song’s lyrics depict a deep romantic connection that helps a couple overcome difficulties together.
 Eliot Glazer of MTV Buzzworthy said that the song's lyrics mix "inspirational" and "affectionate" themes.
 It features "digitized" violins.
 According to the sheet music at Musicnotes.com by Sony/ATV Music Publishing, the song is set in common time with a moderate tempo of 116 beats per minute.
 It is composed in the key of E♭ major with Bieber and Brown's vocal ranges spanning from the low-note of G3 to the high-note of C6.
 The song features the chord progression of E♭–B♭–Cm–A♭.
 Nadia Noir of WNOW-FM said the song was a danceable "love-song."
 Furthermore, AOL Music's Charley Rogulewski called the song a "dreamy pop love song."
 The song sees Brown and Bieber trading verses and the chorus in lyrics like "I'll be there when you're insecure/ Let you know that you're always lovely/ Girl, because you are the only thing that I got right now."